https://invisible-island.net/ncurses/man/

 DESCRIPTION

-This page summarizes variables provided by the curses library's low-
+This page summarizes variables provided by the curses library's lower-

 level terminfo interface.
-A more complete description is given in the
+Locate a more complete description in the

 curs_terminfo(3x) manual page.

-Depending on the configuration, these may be actual variables, or
+Depending on ncurses's build-time configuration, these may be actual

-macros (see curs_threads(3x)) which provide read-only access to
+variables, or macros (see curs_threads(3x)) that provide read-only

-curses's state.
-In either case, applications should treat them as
+access to curses's state.
+In either case, applications should treat

 Alternate Character Set Mapping